 The Asian Studies Program provides courses on Asian cultures, civilizations, and societies, in a broad range that includes East Asia, South Asia, and Southeast Asia, as electives for all students.
 The underlying assumption of all aspects of the Asian Studies Program is that the vast region labeled “Asia” is complex and diverse and that varied Asian peoples and institutions have greatly influenced, and continue to influence, human experience throughout the world.
 Faculty members with Asian language and area expertise are members of many different departments, and the Asian Studies Program brings together courses from multiple departments and programs for interdisciplinary engagement.
 In the subsidiary program of Asian Languages and Cultures (see below), students may major or minor in Japanese or Chinese.
-The program also offers the university’s unique Pacific Rim/Asia Study-Travel Program (see below).
+The program also offers the university’s unique Pacific Rim Study Abroad Program (see below).

 The Asian Studies Program offers an Interdisciplinary Minor in Asian Studies.
 Students in the minor who demonstrate academic excellence and complete a one-semester senior thesis will achieve the added designation of Robert Trimble Distinguished Asia Scholar.

 The Asian Languages and Cultures Program offers majors and minors grounded in a strong foundation of language and draws on the broad range of culture courses offered by the Asian Studies faculty.
 The program offers two majors and two minors, as well as Chinese and Japanese language courses that fulfill requirements toward the Asian Studies designation and meet the university's foreign language requirement.
 For information on major requirements, see the Asian Languages and Cultures section of this bulletin.